Civil and Environmental Engineering BEng (Hons)Study level: Undergraduate

-The faculty’s £50m Engineering and Computing Building and new £25m Beatrice Shilling Building are designed to support hands-on learning.
-Our Sir John Laing Building also houses a variety of industry-standard labs and equipment4.
+Our £50m Engineering and Computing Building and new £25m Beatrice Shilling Building are designed to support hands-on learning.
+The Sir John Laing Building also houses a variety of industry-standard labs and equipment4.

 - Materials Laboratory: Includes industrial standard timber and steel workshops, a concrete mixing area with 3 pan mixers, programmable environmental chambers, a range of ovens and curing tanks and various materials testing apparatus.